woohyeuk-leo-chang/Encoding-vs-Recall-Memorability/README.md

 This repository contains the computational pipeline used to investigate how the human brain represents **visual memorability**—an intrinsic stimulus property predicting how likely an image is to be remembered.
 By applying **Multivariate Pattern Analysis (MVPA)** and **Representational Similarity Analysis (RSA)** to high-resolution **7-Tesla fMRI data**, this project maps the transformation of neural representations from encoding to recall.

+For a detailed walkthrough of the theoretical background, methodology, and results of this analysis, please refer to the Final Project Report.

 ## 🧠 Project Overview

 While memorability is a stable, content-driven characteristic of images, its neural signature during active recall remains less understood than during initial encoding.
 This project explores: